zoe72xz/data-science-personal/README.md

 # unc-f23-asm
-lab reports and assignments for course Mathematics for Data Science, Data Science for Economists, and Data in Politics
+lab reports & assignments for Mathematics for Data Science, Data Science for Economists, and Data in Politics